House of Braganza: Wyvern

 The traditional symbol and crest of the House of Braganza is a green wyvern, commonly taken to be a dragon, representing Saint George, patron saint of Portugal.

 This symbol can be found in many different monuments in Portugal and Brazil, such as the Monument to the Independence of Brazil in São Paulo and in the palaces of the Imperial family in Rio de Janeiro and Petrópolis.
 It is famously found atop the Portuguese Crown Sceptre and the Sceptre of the Emperor of Brazil.

 The wyvern is also sometimes used as a supporter in the coat of arms of both the Brazilian and Portuguese branches of the family.

 Because of its use in heraldry by the Braganza as the ruling house, and given Pedro IV's link with Porto, a dragon was added to the old coat of arms of the municipality of Porto and is still a part of FC Porto's coat of arms, who are nicknamed "The Dragons".

 Curse of the Braganzas

 Since the 17th century, the House of Braganza has allegedly suffered from the Curse of the Braganzas (Portuguese: Maldição dos Braganças).
 For supposedly mistreating a Franciscan friar, a curse was purportedly placed on King João IV of Portugal, stating that never again would a first-born male of the Braganza Dynasty live long enough to succeed to the throne.
-Since the reign of King João IV, only three have reign as monarch in Portugal or Brazil.
+Since the reign of King João IV, only three have reigned as monarch in Portugal or Brazil.

 Supposed victims of the Curse of the Braganzas: